Gleyber Torres Player Props: Yankees vs. Mets

 Gleyber Torres At The Plate

-- Torres is batting .253 with eight doubles, a triple, 11 home runs and 29 walks.
+- Torres has eight doubles, a triple, 11 home runs and 29 walks while hitting .252.

-- He has homered in 15.4% of his games this season, and 4% of his chances at the plate.

-- Torres has driven in a run in 17 games this season (26.2%), including nine games with more than one RBI (13.8%).
-He has also driven in three or more of his team's runs in two contests.
+- Torres has driven home a run in 17 games this year (25.8%), including more than one RBI in 13.6% of his games and producing three or more of his team's runs on two occasions..

-- In 47.7% of his games this year, he has scored at least once.
-And he's had seven games with multiple runs (10.8%).
+- He has scored in 31 games this year, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.